jce10/spspy/README.md

 Note x2: You can name your virtual enviornment something other than ".venv" -- edit this to whatever you'd like.
 To deactivate the environment, use the command `deactivate` in the active terminal.

 ## Nuclear Data
 Based on the inputs from the user, `NuclearData.py` utilizes the Livechart Data Download [API](https://www-nds.iaea.org/relnsd/vcharthtml/api_v0_guide.html) services from IAEA.
-Currently, the API allows for CSV formatting, with development for other format types under construction. `NuclearData.py` fetches levels for the inputted reaction, the CSV is generated, and levels saved to a `pandas` `DataFrame` for future use.
+Currently, the API allows for CSV formatting, with ongoing development for other format types. `NuclearData.py` fetches levels for the inputted reaction, the CSV is generated, and levels saved to a `pandas` `DataFrame` for future use.

 ## SPSPlot
 This tool is intended to be used for guiding the settings of the SPS to show specific states on the focal plane detector.
 The user inputs reaction information, and the program runs through the kinematics to calculate the energies of ejecta into the the SESPS via the [PyCatima](https://github.com/hrosiak/pycatima) module.
 Updated 10/2025 with pyCatima v1.98.